on June 6, 2023 | By Wendy Bartlett

 on April 8, 2021 | By Wendy Bartlett

 Healthcare practices and providers have access to more data today than ever before.
-Real-time data housed in electronic health records (EHRs) and software with robust reporting capabilities has changed how we approach patient care in numerous ways, from helping identify vulnerable, high-risk individuals, to operating more efficiently and proactively managing the health of populations.
+Real-time data housed in electronic health records (EHRs) and software with robust reporting capabilities has changed how we approach patient care in numerous ways, from helping identify vulnerable, high-risk individuals, to operating more efficiently and proactive population health management.

 on April 6, 2021 | By Wendy Bartlett